Serious Illness Quality Alignment Hub

 Who participates in the Hub?

-The quality measurement effort, led by the National Quality Forum, convenes a workgroup comprised of project leaders working on quality measures, clinical guidelines, population definition, and data collection.
+The quality measurement effort, led by the National Quality Forum, convenes a committee comprised of project leaders working on quality measures, clinical guidelines, population definition, and data collection.
 This effort involves gathering input from a broader range of stakeholders and creating a “playbook” to prepare providers for measurement and reporting expectations.

-A second accountability workgroup convenes accreditation bodies, CMS quality staff, ACOs, health plans, purchaser organizations, and others to review public and private opportunities for adoption and also to advance the most actionable and high-impact opportunities.
+A second accountability committee convenes accreditation bodies, CMS quality staff, ACOs, health plans, purchaser organizations, and others to review public and private opportunities for adoption and also to advance the most actionable and high-impact opportunities.

 What resources are available through the Hub?